cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

 11. Use property binding to adjust the height and width of an image.
   - create a new angular project called property-binding-image-size
   - In app.component.ts, create two class properties called width and height.
 Both properties have type number and a value between 100 - 500 (you choose the number)
-  - In app.component.html, create an img element(see reference of an example) and include it's src attribute.
+  - In app.component.html, create an img element(see reference of an exercise) and include it's src attribute.
 Copy an image address link from google (make sure it has an image extension at the end of the link) and set src to the image link.
   - now add two more attributes: width and height and use property binding to set it to the class properties you made in your app.component.ts file.

 Reference: https://www.w3schools.com/tags/att_height.asp

 12. Click on a button to log to the console a message
-  - Create a new angular project called basic-event-binding
+  - Create a new angular project called basic-event-binding-exercise
   - In app.component.html, create a button element with content "Click me to log to the console!"
   - Implement event binding to the button element you created so that, whenver you click the button, it logs a message(could be anything) to the console.
   - run 'ng serve' and click on the button.
 You should be able to see something output to the console in the dev tools of your browser.